revature-13Aug18-java/code-samples-for-Jerry-Kim/project.1/README.md

 Classes that define endpoints and that service requests.
 Servlets here either render views or act as middleware between the persistence and presentation layers.
 DOAs are responsible for querying the database.

 ## Models
 Employee and Manager are classed under the same schema.
-Only field value of `title` discerns one instance of Employee from another with respect to user privileges.
-Employee of title `manager` are authorized to view and do work on requests.
+Employee of title `manager` are considered privileged users and authorized to view, approve and deny requests.
+Only field value of `title` discerns one instance of Employee from another with respect to privileges.
 # Technologies
 <table>
   <tr>